pradeepsodhii/Foursquare-Venues/README.md

 FourSquare Api written in Kotlin - MVVM Architecture

 Project wrote in Kotlin - MVVM Architecture
-Used Foursquare apis and venue explorer and details
+Used Foursquare apis for venue explorer and details

-Used Dagger for dependency injection and Coroutines(Java) for multi threading process.
+Used Dagger for dependency injection and Coroutines for multi threading process.

 Used Architectural component such Live Data , View Model.